The Enterprise programme

 » Promote via our website

-Activities» Explore Enterprise course.
-Four days for young people to learn about topics relevant to planning and running a business
+Activities» The Explore Enterprise Course.
+4 days for young people to learn about topics relevant to planning and running a business.

 » Mentoring and financial support.
 Business start up support in the form of business mentoring and financial support to get businesses started.

-The Enterprise programme is our longest running programme and has been monitored and evaluated thoroughly.
+The Enterprise programme is one of our longest running programmes and has been monitored and evaluated thoroughly.
 The goals we set are realistic.
+However we always mindful that setting up in business is not for everyone and as such we strive to ensure that we are realistic with young people at the recruitment stage and throughout.

 Read more about the Charity running this project.